 If an elk shows aggression, appears nervous or you have caused them to move then you are too close!
 The rule of thumb is to stay 3 bus lengths (30 m) away from them.

 Call the British Columbia Conservation Officer Service toll free at 1.877.952.7277 to report any aggressive elk.

-More information on elk can be found in Elk in British Columbia, Ecology Conservation and Management prepared by the Ministry of Environment.
+More information on elk can be found in Elk in British Columbia, Ecology Conservation and Management prepared by the Ministry of Environment and Climate Change Strategy.